 According to my Garmin, that last .1 mile I did at a 6:20 pace.
 It was all I had left in me.
 Once I finished I reflected that some people run the whole race that fast and I about died imagining trying to do that!
 In fact, the 1st place winner of the race (a teen boy) ran at a 4:59 pace.
 Awesome!

 My time: 26:40!
 I was so pleased.
 This was 2 min 37 sec faster than my last PR in April 2013.
 I never ever thought I would get this kind of a race time.
-If you would have told me this last year, I would have laughed and said “not likely!”
-Its such an encouragement as I feel like my running and strength training are really starting to show the results of my efforts.
+Its such an encouragement as I feel like my running and strength training are starting to show the results of my efforts.
 Its an amazing thing!

 We hung around to listen to them give out awards.
 I didn’t think I’d place and when I heard them calling out winners for 10 year age groups, then I REALLY thought I wouldn’t.
 I’m 37 and competing against 30 yr olds can be hard!
 So imagine my surprise when I found out that I won 2nd place in my age/gender division!
 It must have been my lucky day because the #1 in my group was almost 6 min faster than me!
 But I was so pleased!
 This whole race really boosted my running confidence.

-Here is my race crew…my sweet girlies who woke up early on a Saturday to watch their mom run and take pictures.
+Here is my race crew…my sweet girls who woke up early on a Saturday to watch their mom run and take pictures.
 Love them!